laobamac/OCLP-Mod/docs/WINDOWS.md

 If you plan to use the same hard drive for macOS and Windows, we recommend creating a dedicated partition just for OpenCore.
 This lets Windows have the ESP to itself and OpenCore can stay within it's own bubble.

 Recommended size is 200MB and the partition format **must** be FAT32 for OpenCore to operate correctly.
-You will next want to install OpenCore onto the new partition, either moving from the ESP with [MountEFI](https://github.com/corpnewt/MountEFI) or rerunning the OCLP-Mod.app
+You will next want to install OpenCore onto the new partition, either moving from the ESP with [MountEFI](https://github.com/corpnewt/MountEFI) or rerunning the OpenCore-Patcher.app

 * Note 1: For machines with dedicated drives for Windows, having different partitions for OpenCore is not required.
 * Note 2: Having different partitions for OpenCore is not required if the Windows boot files detected by the stock Bootpicker are removed.
 See "Removing the Windows option from the stock bootpicker" for further information.